metaleap/vscode-appz/libs/go/readme.md

 	// An event that is emitted when a workspace folder is added or removed.
 	//
-	// `listener` ── will be invoked whenever this event fires; mandatory, not optional.
+	// `listener` ── will be invoked whenever the `OnDidChangeWorkspaceFolders` event fires (mandatory, not optional).
 	//
 	// `return` ── A `Disposable` that will unsubscribe `listener` from the `OnDidChangeWorkspaceFolders` event on `Dispose`.
 	OnDidChangeWorkspaceFolders(listener func(WorkspaceFoldersChangeEvent)) func(func(*Disposable))